AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

 * As a partial solution to [#1106](https://github.com/AxonFramework/AxonFramework/issues/1106), Axon Server can now be used to schedule events.
   Building an `AxonServerEventScheduler` as the `EventScheduler` implementation as defined through the builder is sufficient to start with scheduling events through Axon Server.

-* An `EventTrackerStatusChangeListener` can now be configured for a `TrackingEventProcessor`, as was request in [#1338](https://github.com/AxonFramework/AxonFramework/issues/1338).
+* An `EventTrackerStatusChangeListener` can now be configured for a `TrackingEventProcessor`, as was requested in [#1338](https://github.com/AxonFramework/AxonFramework/issues/1338).
-  It can be configured through the `TrackingEventProcessorConfiguration`, allowing users to react upon status changes of each thread processing events.
+  It can be configured through the `TrackingEventProcessorConfiguration`, allowing users to react upon status changes of each thread processing event messages.

 * Component specific message handler interceptors can now be defined through a dedicated annotation: the `@MessageHandlerInterceptor` annotation.
-  This annotation allows you to introduce specific logic do be invoked _prior_ to entering the message handling function or after invocation.
+  This annotation allows you to introduce a specific bit of logic to be invoked _prior_ to entering the message handling function or after invocation.
-  It for example allows the additional introduction of a `@ExceptionHandler` annotation, allowing you to specific deal with the exceptions thrown from your message handlers.
+  It for example allows the additional introduction of a `@ExceptionHandler` annotation, allowing you to specifically deal with the exceptions thrown from your message handlers.
   The original pull request can be found under [#1394](https://github.com/AxonFramework/AxonFramework/pull/1394).
   For more specifics on using this annotation, check ou the [@MessageHandlerInterceptor](../../axon-framework/messaging-concepts/message-intercepting.md#messagehandlerinterceptor) section.

-* Configuring a `Snapshotter` and `SnapshotFilter` has been simplified in this release.
+* Configuring a `Snapshotter` and `SnapshotFilter` have been simplified in this release.
   Pull request [#1447](https://github.com/AxonFramework/AxonFramework/pull/1447) shares the load of allowing for distinct `Snapshotter` configuration.
   Issue [#1391](https://github.com/AxonFramework/AxonFramework/issues/1391) describes the intent to the configuration of snapshot filtering to be performed on Aggregate level.
   The former can be configured through the `Configurer`, whereas the latter is by usage of the `AggregateConfigurer`.

 ### _Bug Fixes_

-* The `AggregateTestFixture` was wrongfully noting an old method in one of its exceptions.
+* The `AggregateTestFixture` was incorrectly noting an old method in one of its exceptions.
   This has been marked and resolved in [#1428](https://github.com/AxonFramework/AxonFramework/issues/1428).

-* The `CommandValidator` and `EventValidator` had a minor discrepancy, namely the `CommandValidator` cleared out contained commands upon starting whereas the `EventValidator` didn't.
+* The `CommandValidator` and `EventValidator` had a minor discrepancy; namely, the `CommandValidator` cleared out contained commands upon starting whereas the `EventValidator` didn't.
   Pull request [#1438](https://github.com/AxonFramework/AxonFramework/pull/1438) resolved the problem at hand.

 For a full list of all the feature request and enhancements done for release 4.4, you can check out [this](https://github.com/AxonFramework/AxonFramework/milestone/45?closed=1) page.